keijiro/InstancedMotionVector/README.md

 ![screenshot](https://i.imgur.com/QUcShdfm.png)
 ![screenshot](https://i.imgur.com/fpxRPrFm.png)

-This is an example that shows how to support rendering motion vectors within *indirect instanced drawing* of Unity.
+This is an example that shows how to support rendering per-instance motion vectors within *indirect instanced drawing* of Unity.

 (In this document, the term *"indirect instanced drawing"* refers to drawing instanced geometries with using the indirect drawing API -- specifically using